Markowes23/build-your-own-x/bot/README.md

 python crypto_bot.py
 ```

+Prices are retrieved from the [Binance public API](https://github.com/binance/binance-spot-api-docs).
+The trend prediction is a simple moving-average comparison and **not** financial advice.

 Use `/price BTC` to get the latest Bitcoin price, or `/predict ETH` for a basic trend prediction.